SovietComrad/SkinPack/README.md

 Hello Comrade, and thank you for looking into this Skin Pack we have provided for you to blend in and immerse youself into our Soviet society.
 There are some things you must know before you try to use this, as well as some rules.

-# There are some key things you MUST do in order for this to work.
+# Please follow the directions below in order to use this SkinPack.

 STEP 1: Download the above SkinPack to your computer (REMEMBER WHERE YOU SAVED IT TO)

 STEP 2: After it has downloaded, click on the download file and it will open in File Explorer.

-STEP 3: KEEP THE FILE EXPLORER OF THE DOWNLOAD OPEN.
+STEP 3: KEEP THE FILE EXPLORER OF THE DOWNLOADED SKINPACK OPEN.
 Go to the bottom left of your screen to the Windows search (the Cortana search that says "Type here to search") and type in "%APPDATA%" (without the quotation marks!) and a file should appear in the results.
 Click it and another File Explorer will pop up.
 (KEEP BOTH OPEN, YOU WILL BE DRAGGING FROM THE DOWNLOAD.)

 STEP 4: In the APPDATA FILE EXPLORER you just searched and opened, you will see files in the explorer.
 Above you will see this:
-"<<Users> -user- >AppData>Roaming"
+">This PC>Windows (C:)>Users>[USERNAME]>AppData>Roaming"

 STEP 5: Click on AppData, this show you a new set of files: Local, LocalLow, and Roaming